ironcore-dev/dpservice/cli/dpservice-cli/docs/commands/README.md

 # dpservice-cli commands:

-You can browse help for all commands starting in main command [here](/docs/commands/dpservice-cli.md)
+You can browse help for all commands starting in the main command [here](/docs/commands/dpservice-cli.md)](/docs/commands/dpservice-cli.md)

 # Available commands:

-Most of the validation is done on server side (dpservice).
+Most of the validation is done on the server side (dpservice).
 All parameters are validated based on their type (see below).
-In some cases there is validation also on client side (dpservice-cli) user is then notified with proper usage.
+In some cases there is validation also on the client side (dpservice-cli) user is then notified with proper usage.

 ## Initialization/check for initialized service, check version and generating auto-completion:
 ```